 Gran had been ill for several weeks and had been rushed to the hospital.
 On Amber’s last visit Gran had squeezed her hand before she drifted off to sleep.
 That night Gran had passed away and the following days were a blur.

 Amber felt bewildered and gazed around the room as the minister’s voice droned on and on.
 Her thoughts drifted to happier days with Mrs. Hobbes and Gran.
-The little white cottage, in the village of Willow, felt empty now even though friends, relatives and neighbours stopped in every day to give their condolences.
+The little white cottage, in the village of Willow, felt empty now even though friends, relatives and neighbors stopped in every day to give their condolences.

 Amber glanced across the aisle when she heard the tap, tap of Great Aunt Jo’s cane on the wooden floor.
 She was Gran’s younger sister and lived in the city.
-Ambe gripped the seat of her pew so tightly that her knuckles were white.
+Amber gripped the seat of her pew so tightly that her knuckles were white.
 Great Aunt Jo wore an old fashioned black dress and her black veil covered her face giving her a mysterious look.
-She hadn’t visited for a long time but wrote twice a year.
+She hadn’t visited for a long time, but wrote twice a year.
 Great Aunt Jo dabbed her eyes with a crumpled, lace edged hankie.
 She had criticised Amber for not crying and had said it wasn’t natural.